 III.
 THE RESOULTION

 The end, the close, the final, the feel good moment, solution, the summary, or the happy ending.

-I knew before I shot the final road trip video how I was going to piece that one together.
-I was looking at the end while I was shooting all the other stories leading up to it.
 If possible, decide ahead of time how you will end your stories, or at least be thinking of an ending while you are shooting.
 If you take Glen Gary Glen Ross’ approach of ‘Always Be Closing, or ABC’ you will always find a way to bring it all together for the end of a great story.

 IIIa.
 CALL TO ACTION

 As the vlog boss says, “Factor in time for the close” in your formula.
 Will your close be happy?
 Keep them hanging in suspense?
 A surprise?
 Recall of what they just watched?
 How do you want your viewers to feel at the end of your video.
 Factor in some time to bring that emotion home.

 If you are going for a sort of action to fulfill, then think about that action prior to shooting.
 If your video is for business purposes, this becomes really important, your call to action at the end, is the sole purpose of distributing this video.
 I have included a list of seven ways for you to end your videos, to help get you thinking: